Jack Schwadron: Career

 In 1948, Schwadron began work full time at Alexander's, a chain of department stores founded by George Farkas and his father, Louis Schwadron.
-Jack started off as head of stock in the executive training program, became manager of the department, assistant buyer, merchandising manager of the merchandising department and general merchandising manager of the store.
+Schwadron started off as head of stock in the executive training program, became manager of the department, assistant buyer, merchandising manager of the merchandising department and general merchandising manager of the store.
 For the first three years he was the manager of fashion business.

 After 16 years, Schwadron met with Charles Bassine, a friend and customer of Eugene Ferkauf, who brought Ferkauf and Schwadron together in a meeting that took place in his kitchen in Great Neck, Long Island.
-Following the meeting, Schwadron left Alexander's and joined E.J.
-Korvette.
+Following the meeting, Schwadron left Alexander's and joined E. J. Korvette.
 Members of the Schwadron family with interest in Alexander's sold their stock interest in Alexander's to Korvette.

-In 1961, he joined E.J.
-Korvette as vice-president and general merchandising manager.
+In 1961, he joined E. J. Korvette as vice-president and general merchandising manager.

-Upon the opening of the store at Audubon Shopping Store in New Jersey, August 1961, Jack described the formula for success at Korvette by saying: "It isn't magic.
+Upon the opening of the store at Audubon Shopping Store in New Jersey, August 1961, Schwadron described the formula for success at Korvette by saying: "It isn't magic.
 We haven't pulled any rabbits out of the hat.
 It's a very simple formula.
 Namely: we don't tack costly services on to the price of the merchandise.
 We have service available if you need it.
 The same applies to delivery.
 We don't deliver unless the item is too big to be carried, but there again, you pay the delivery charge.
 Operational expenses are kept to a minimum.
 Add that to our tremendous buying power and you have a few of the reasons that Korvette has gone so far so fast!".
-Jack continued on to say that "the customer always buys for less".
+He continued on to say that "the customer always buys for less".
 Fashion included couturier copies, Paris adaptations, imports and evening wear.

 Schwadron commented that in 1962, newspaper advertising was more effective than radio advertising mainly to advertise store openings and special events.

 In 1963, Korvette's opened 24 department stores, 11 food supermarkets, and 3 specialty stores.

 In 1964, upon becoming President of Korvette at 37, Schwadron is quoted saying "When we went first to Detroit, people thought you spelled our name with a "C" and we were something you drive.
 But after 90 days, our customers - and our competitors - knew exactly who we were".

 He announced a plan including the expansion of stores in New York City, it's suburbs and other cities including Chicago and Baltimore.
 Schwadron worked closely with Arthur G. Cohen of Arlen Realty & Development Corporation in choosing locations for the expansion of stores.